AlgoMystique/Particle-Experiments-Sprite-Animation/README.md

-# Particle-Experiments-Sprite-Animation
+# Cosmic Drift

-**Particle-Experiments-Sprite-Animation** is a JavaScript-based project that demonstrates the creation of sprite animation and particle effects.
-The animation moves a sprite through a particle field, creating dynamic motion and interactions in space.
-This project showcases how to control sprite movement and integrate particle systems using JavaScript.
+Cosmic Drift is a *Particle-Experiments-Sprite-Animation** developed with vanila JavaScript.
+It is an interactive game where a sprite animation (alien) moves through a particle field.
+The game allows you to click on particles to make them move, clearing a path for the alien to navigate through space.
+This project demonstrates sprite animation, particle effects, and interactive gameplay using JavaScript.

+## Features

+- **Interactive Gameplay**: Click on particles to move them and create a clear path for the sprite.
+- **Sprite Animation**: The alien sprite moves through space and its animation is controlled via sprite sheets.
+- **Particle System**: Create and control particles that respond to mouse clicks, making the game interactive.
+- **Dynamic Environment**: As you clear particles, the alien progresses forward.

 ## Live Demo

 Check out the live demo [here](https://algomystique.github.io/Particle-Experiments-Sprite-Animation)